dnsimple/dnsimple-support/content/articles/account-users.markdown

     ![Add a new member form](/files/add-member-screen.png)

 1. The invitation will appear in the pending invitation section until the user accepts it.
-If there's something wrong with the invite, you can resend it, or remove it.
-Removing it will cancel the invitation immediately, and the user will no longer be able to accept it.
+If there's something wrong with the invite, you can resend it or remove it.
+Removing it will cancel the invitation immediately.
+The user will no longer be able to accept it.

 </div>